 The list of suggested reviewers is pre-populated using the list provided in the Notice of Intent.
 You may identify additional reviewers at the application stage.
-CFI encourages applicants to suggest reviewers with the principles of equity, diversity, and inclusion in mind (different career stages, diverse backgrounds, underrepresented groups).
+CFI encourages applicants to suggest reviewers with the principles of equity, diversity and inclusion in mind (different career stages, diverse backgrounds, underrepresented groups).
 Suggested reviewers must not be in a conflict of interest.
 Reviewers are in a conflict of interest if they fall into one of the following categories:

-- Are a relative or close friend, or have a personal relationship with the candidates - Are in a position to gain or lose financially/materially from the funding of the proposal - Have had long-standing scientific or personal differences with the candidates - Are currently affiliated with the candidates' institutions, organizations, or companies, including research hospitals and research institutes - Are closely professionally affiliated with the candidates, as a result of having in the last six years - Had frequent and regular interactions with the candidates in the course of their duties at their department, institution, organization, or company - Been a supervisor or a trainee of the candidates; - Collaborated, published, or shared funding with the candidates, or have plans to do so in the immediate future; or, - o Been employed by the applicant institution - Feel for any reason unable to provide an impartial review of the proposal
+- Are a relative or close friend, or have a personal relationship with the candidates - Are in a position to gain or lose financially/materially from the funding of the proposal - Have had long-standing scientific or personal differences with the candidates - Are currently affiliated with the candidates' institutions, organizations, or companies, including research hospitals and research institutes - Are closely professionally affiliated with the candidates, as a result of having in the last six years - Had frequent and regular interactions with the candidates in the course of their duties at their department, institution, organization, or company - Been a supervisor or a trainee of the candidates; - Collaborated, published, or shared funding with the candidates, or have plans to do so in the immediate future; or, - Been employed by the applicant institution - Feel for any reason unable to provide an impartial review of the proposal

 Do not include reviewers who hold appointments at U of T or its affiliated hospitals and institutes.
+Canada-based reviewers are more likely to have a conflict of interest, so it is recommended that you propose reviewers based outside Canada, which has the added advantage of highlighting the international reach and impact of your research.
 The decision to use suggested reviewers rests with the CFI.